mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ### Check user credential with session [GET]

-Once you have successfully authenticated the user, session should contain user's email and hashed_password.
-This API checks if current session contains correct user credential.
+(Credential in session required) This API signs a user in if correct session found

 + Response 200 (application/json)